-Boutique guitar effects pedal brands have a tendency of pushing the envelope when it comes to functionality and creativity within pedals.
-With a market saturated with standard effects, many new brands are required to develop a stand-out product in order to gain recognition.
+Boutique guitar effects pedal brands have a tendency to push the envelope when it comes to functionality and creativity within pedals.
+With a market saturated with standard effects, many new brands must develop a stand-out product to gain recognition.

 In this article, I want to shed some light and recognition on the top boutique effects manufacturers on the market today.

 The top 11 best boutique guitar pedal brands you should know and use are:

 - ZVex Effects

 - Walrus Audio